 B.Sc.
 Business Informatics – Indirect recognition of courses

 You can choose courses for indirect recognition from the Specializations area (“Vertiefungen”) if they add up to at least 12 ECTS credits.

 BI 401 International Courses will only be approved if they relate to the field of Business Informatics, i.e. to the IS and OPM areas (especially Operational Research).

 ACC, TAX, MAN, MKT and FIN courses will not be recognized as BI401 International Courses.

-If you have any questions about BI 401 modules in the IS and OPM areas, please send an e-mail to Samuel Broscheit at pruefungsausschuss(at)wim.uni-mannheim.de.
+If you have any questions about BI 401 modules in the IS and OPM areas, please send an e-mail to Birgit Czanderle at pruefungsausschuss. wim.uni-mannheim.de

 M.Sc.
 Business Informatics – Direct recognition of Business Administration courses

 For direct recognition of courses in the field of Business Administration, you can choose all modules in the area “Fundamentals Business Administration” as well as IS XXX modules from the “Specializations” area.